 Versatile for extinguishing fires from dry combustibles, flammable liquid, and live electrical articles.
 It has 5 pounds of extinguishing agent.
 Aluminum valve.
 Durable and rechargeable.

 Some reports that the plastic mechanism that holds the pull pin is temperamental.
-Wall-mounting bracket could be more secure.
+The wall-mounting bracket could be more secure.

 Inexpensive.
 Save even more by purchasing a multi-pack.
 This model has more metal parts than some competitors, which enhances reliability in the eyes of some owners.